jaroslawhartman/TimeZones-Alfred/README.md

 ## Upgrades

 Starting from version 2.50 the workflow uses OneUpdater framework for automatic upgrades.

-Every 7 days the workflow checks for a new version and downloads if an update found.
+Every time when invoking 'tz' command, the workflow checks for a new version and downloads if an update found.
+Automatic check are performed every 7 days.

 Manual check can be triggered with *timezone upgrade*:
 ![Upgrade](img/Update.png)